 Earn Your PDUs

-You worked hard to earn your certification, so don’t let your effort go to waste.Velociteach is a Registered Education Provider with The Project Management Institute (PMI)®, so not only will you leave our courses with new skills, you’ll have a certificate for PDUs that always meet PMI’s Continuing Certification Requirements.
+You worked hard to earn your certification, so don’t let your effort go to waste.Velociteach’s courses can be claimed for PDU credit with The Project Management Institute (PMI)®.
+So not only will you leave our courses with new skills, you’ll have a certificate for PDUs that can be applied toward maintaining your certification status.

 Better Professional Development and a Better You